Evidence of High-latitude Emission in the Prompt Phase of GRBs: How Far from the Central Engine are the GRBs Produced?: Introduction

 The gamma-ray bursts (GRBs) are believed to invoke highly relativistic jets with bulk Lorentz factors of a few hundreds \citep{kumarzhang15}.
 For such a highly relativistic jet, the relativistic beaming and boosting of radiation plays an important role and gives rise to interesting results especially when combined with a spherical geometry of the emitting surface.
 The photons emitted from a jet location with high latitude, called the ``high-latitude emission'' (HLE), take longer to reach a distant observer and are boosted with a smaller Doppler factor than the photons traveling along the line of sight, called the ``line-of-sight emission'' (LoSE).
 These two aspects of HLE are known as the ``curvature effect'' of a relativistic spherical jet.
 It is known that the HLE satisfies a simple relation \citep{kumar00,dermer04,uhm15}, $\hat \alpha = 2 + \hat \beta$, between the temporal index $\hat \alpha$ and the spectral index $\hat \beta$ in the convention of $F_{\nu_{\rm obs}} \propto t_{\rm obs}^{-\hat \alpha}\, \nu_{\rm obs}^{-\hat \beta}$ if the emitter remains a constant Lorentz factor.
 Here, $F_{\nu_{\rm obs}}$ is the observed spectral energy flux, $t_{\rm obs}$ the observer time, and $\nu_{\rm obs}$ the observed frequency.
 This relation was generalized later for relativistic jets that undergo bulk acceleration ($\hat \alpha > 2 + \hat \beta$) or bulk deceleration ($\hat \alpha < 2 + \hat \beta$) \citep{uhm15}.

-The curvature effect of HLE is commonly invoked to account for the steep decay of X-ray and $\gamma$-ray flares seen in the afterglow phase of GRBs \citep{liang06,uhm16a,jia16,Ajello2019} as well as during the steep-decay phase of X-ray emission following the prompt emission \citep{zhang06, zhangbb09}.
+The curvature effect of HLE is commonly invoked to account for the steep decay of GRB flares observed in X-rays \citep[e.g.,][]{liang06,uhm16a,jia16} and $\gamma$-rays \citep{Ajello2019}.
+This effect is also employed to explain the early steep decay during the transition from the prompt emission to the afterglow in the X-ray \citep[e.g.,][]{zhang06, zhangbb09, hascoet12} and GeV energy bands \citep{Ajello2019}.
 As for the prompt phase of GRBs, several studies \citep{ryde02,kocevski03b,genet09,shenoy13} have investigated the role that the curvature effect has on temporal and spectral properties of individual pulses, but an unambiguous identification of HLE could not be achieved.

 The prompt phase of GRBs contains an important observational feature called the ``broad pulses''.
 Observationally, the broad pulses exhibit two distinct patterns of peak evolution; i.e., the peak-energy ($E_p$) of $\nu F_{\nu}$ spectra shows a ``hard-to-soft'' or a ``flux-tracking'' pattern across the pulses \citep{ford95,norris96,golenetskii83,lu12}.
 In addition, the light curves of broad pulses in different energy bands exhibit a sequential pattern in their peak time, known as the ``spectral lags'' \citep{norris96,norris00,kocevski03a}; softer emission lags behind harder emission (``positive'' type) in most cases, whereas harder emission can lag behind softer emission (``negative'' type) in some cases.
 The curvature effect of HLE was traditionally suggested as a plausible explanation for the positive type of spectral lags \citep{shen05}, but a detailed study \citep{uhm16b} showed that the HLE cannot give rise to any spectral lags if the spectral shape is softer than $F_{\nu_{\rm obs}} \propto \nu_{\rm obs}^2$.
 The HLE may produce some spectral lags for a spectral shape harder than this $\nu_{\rm obs}^2$, but the resulting spectral lags are essentially invisible due to the significant flux-level difference between the light curves \citep{uhm16b}.